hereswhisper/hangMe-/README.md

 ## Widgets
 When making new Widgets please follow this guide to keep everything in perfect order<br>
 1. Please use the **ATemplateScreen** as the base EVERY time.
 This is in "HangMe\Engine\Client\Classes\Widgets\ATemplateScreen".<br>
 2. If you made the widget for it.
-Please at the top of the file please add the following piece of code<br>
+Please at the top of the file please add the following piece of comments<br>
 ```
 // THIS CODE IS MADE FOR hangMe!
-AND CANNOT BE USED BY ANYTHING ELSE.
+BY A CONTRIBUTOR AND CANNOT BE USED BY ANYTHING ELSE
 // Contributor:
 // Date of Code:
 // Description: